yuanlin2004/lumi/llama-np/README.md

 ## Run the Models

-There are two steps run an existing model - convert the weights, run the model.
+There are two steps to run a model - 1) convert the weights, 2) run the model.

 ### Weight Conversion
 Model weights need to be converted into the `lumi weight` format (.lmw) before being fed into `llama-np.py`.
 The `convert.py` script does the magic.
 It can read pytorch checkpoint (.pt) files.
 Handling of Huggingface `.safetensors` files and `pytorch_model.bin` files is also implemented but inference results are wrong for some unknown reasons right now.